Foreman: These new bosses, who are they?The one with an uppity showgirl.Written by Helen Raynor.

 - All Gays Love Theater: Tallulah uses "into musical theatre" as a euphemism.
 A bit of a weird euphemism for someone whose own boyfriend actually is into musical theatre.

 - Ambiguously Jewish: Tallulah drops "Schmuck" and "Oy" in her chatter.
-Granted, it's New York City and she's in theater.
+Granted, it's New York City and she's in theatre.

-- Applied Phlebotinum: Dalektanium.
+- Applied Phlebotinum: Dalekanium.
 Specifically, two plates of armor donated from the Daleks themselves, welded onto the spire.

 The Doctor: Yeah, well, you can kiss me later.
 You too, Frank, if you want.